GuilhE/WhosNext/README.md

 `./gradlew :shared-ui:main:installDebug`

-**Note:** due to current limitations in Compose Multiplatform, resources in multimodule projects are not supported yet.
+**Note:** due to current limitations in Compose Multiplatform, resources in multimodule projects are not fully supported yet.
 As a result, the `androidApp` implementation is located within the `androidMain` of the `shared-ui` module.

 To run `iosApp` open `iosApp/iosApp.xcodeproj` in Xcode and run standard configuration or use [KMM plugin](https://plugins.jetbrains.com/plugin/14936-kotlin-multiplatform-mobile) for Android Studio and choose `iosApp` in `run configurations`.